Davis1776/Weather_Impact_on_Home_Sales_ETL_Project/README.md

 ### Extract

 •	The first step is to read in the original CSV file.
-This data set came from Kaggle and is titled: Indiana - Property Sales Disclosure.
-The link is: https://www.kaggle.com/shoreviewanalytics/indiana-property-sales-disclosure.
+This data set came from [Kaggle](https://www.kaggle.com/shoreviewanalytics/indiana-property-sales-disclosure "Indiana Property Sales Disclosure dataset from Kaggle") and is titled: Indiana - Property Sales Disclosure.
 This file is 2GB!

 •	The file was downloaded directly from the website.